 When Hing Wa’s friends discussed the Phantom with him, he would proudly tell them that his son had purchased it for him.
 Sitting behind the Phantom’s Spirit of Ectasy brought Hing Wa true happiness.

 A few years later and it is David who now sits in the driver’s seat, after Hing Wa’s passing to cancer.
-Everything has been left as it was when his Father was at the helm – from the positioning of the dashboard knobs to individual settings selected via the electronic menu.
+Everything has been left as it was when his father was at the helm – from the positioning of the dashboard knobs to individual settings selected via the electronic menu.
 It all remains untouched.
 Even the radio continues to play on station presets.
-Every time David gets inside the Phantom, he connects with memories of his Father.
+Every time David gets inside the Phantom, he connects with memories of his father.

 “As I drive I really feel like ‘What was my dad thinking when he was driving?’
 ‘How did he feel?’
 ‘Did he know how to use all the buttons and the switches?’ … I would listen to the radio settings to see what he was listening to.
 I would really just put myself in his shoes when I’m driving that car.
 Sometimes I would maybe have a new perspective of life, I would have it because he would have experienced it too when he was driving … very surreal, very much a nostalgic kind of feeling.
 There’s quite a connection.”
 (David Lee)

-Having served as Hing Wa’s dream car, this Rolls-Royce Phantom now transports David as he tends to the business his Father founded.
+Having served as Hing Wa’s dream car, this Rolls-Royce Phantom now transports David as he tends to the business his father founded.
 Not only does the Phantom continue to provide unsurpassed luxury as when it was new, it represents success despite difficult circumstances, unwavering devotion to family and Hing Wa’s principles that will guide David as he carries the baton.

-‘For me to have a physical reminder of my Father in this car, there is just more comfort in that.’
+‘For me to have a physical reminder of my father in this car, there is just more comfort in that.’
 (David Lee)

-As the miles tick by, David can simultaneously see traces of who led the family and business before him, where his outlook comes from and perhaps also what he is yet to become.
+As the miles tick by, David can simultaneously see traces of who lead the family and business before him, where his outlook comes from and perhaps also what he is yet to become.
 A truly beautiful role fittingly played out by a truly beautiful Rolls-Royce.